chocolatey/choco/Scenarios.md

  * should not have inconclusive package result
  * should not have warning package result

+### ChocolateyListCommand [ 2 Scenario(s), 9 Observation(s) ]

+#### when listing local packages happy path

+ * should contain a summary
+ * should contain debugging messages
+ * should contain packages and versions with a space between them
+ * should not contain packages and versions with a pipe between them

+#### when listing local packages limiting output

+ * should contain packages and versions with a pipe between them
+ * should not contain a summary
+ * should not contain debugging messages
+ * should not contain packages and versions with a space between them
+ * should only have messages related to package information

 ### ChocolateyUninstallCommand [ 13 Scenario(s), 90 Observation(s) ]

 #### when force uninstalling a package